shaan-shah/shaan-shah.github.io/_pages/about.md

 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Moto.
 Etc.

+news: false  # includes a list of news items
+latest_posts: false  # includes a list of the newest posts
+selected_papers: false # includes a list of papers marked as "selected={true}"
+social: true  # includes social icons at the bottom of the page
+---

 I am an incoming PhD student at UC San Diego with a research interest in Neuromorphic Computing and Neuroelectronics.

 I graduated from IIT Bombay with a Bachelor's in Electrical Engineering.
 As an undergraduate researcher at the <a href = 'https://nanomemorylogic.wordpress.com/'>MeLoDe lab </a>, I worked on tuning <a href = 'https://en.wikipedia.org/wiki/Liquid_state_machine'>Liquid State Machines </a> for speech processing.
 Additionally, I was a research intern at <a href = 'https://teelabiisc.wordpress.com/'>IISC Bangalore</a>, contributing to a deep learning-based tool for tracking animals in the wild.